A Structured Approach to Safety Case Construction for AI Systems: Methodology

-We first extracted all relevant information together with the RQ-specific items related to CAE structures and any proposed safety-case templates or patterns.
-Based on these data, we performed a mixed quantitative and qualitative synthesis aligned with our two research questions (RQ1 and RQ2).
+We first extracted all relevant information, including the RQ-specific items related to CAE structures and any proposed safety-case templates or patterns.
+Based on these data, we conducted a mixed-methods synthesis aligned with our two research questions (RQ1 and RQ2).
 On the quantitative side, we used simple descriptive statistics to identify patterns and trends across the selected studies on AI safety cases and structured argumentation.

-We summarized (i) the distribution of safety claim types reported in the literature (e.g., absolute, comparative/marginal, constrained/envelope, capability-limited claimes), (ii) the argument strategies used to justify claims (e.g., layered arguments, barrier arguments, comparative arguments), and (iii) the evidence categories employed to support claims and arguments, such as testing, user studies,historical data, and expert assessment.
+In addition to descriptive distributions, we conducted an explicit synthesis to characterize the state of the art in AI safety-case construction.
+This synthesis identifies (i) recurring strengths and weaknesses in how claims are formulated, e.g., conditional vs. unconditional safety, (ii) how arguments establish acceptability, e.g., reliance on comparators without explicit thresholds, (iii) how evidence is operationalized, e.g., evaluation artefacts without stated quality criteria or traceability.
+We then map these findings to reusable template requirements, including fields, constraints, and update triggers, so that the study directly addresses observed gaps.

 We also conducted a thematic synthesis of the extracted CAE-related data.
-We grouped similar concepts and approaches across studies to derive higher-level themes concerning (i) how prior work classifies or organizes claims, arguments, and evidence for AI systems, leading to a structured CAE taxonomy and framework for AI safety cases, (ii) how CAE elements are combined in practice (e.g., common argument structures or evidence bundles that can be expressed as reusable safety-case templates or patterns for AI systems), and (iii) observations such as prevalent reliance on particular argument styles, dominance of certain evidence types, gaps in post-deployment or uncertainty-focused evidence, and examples of innovative or effective CAE practices.

-The derived themes were iteratively refined against the primary studies to ensure that the resulting CAE taxonomy and associated templates and patterns accurately reflected the underlying evidence.
+We grouped similar concepts and approaches across studies to derive higher-level themes concerning (i) how prior work classifies or organizes claims, arguments, and evidence for AI systems, leading to a structured CAE taxonomy and template for AI safety cases, (ii) how CAE elements are combined in practice e.g., common argument structures or evidence bundles that can be expressed as reusable safety-case templates or patterns for AI systems, and (iii) observations such as prevalent reliance on particular argument styles, dominance of certain evidence types, gaps in post-deployment or uncertainty-focused evidence, and examples of innovative or effective CAE practices.
+The derived themes were iteratively refined against the primary studies to ensure that the resulting CAE taxonomy, along with its associated templates and patterns, accurately reflected the underlying evidence.